nonnb/nonnb.github.io/src/SmartGit/Manual/GitConcepts/GitRemotes.md

 `git remote set-url <remote> <url>`

 - Changes the URL for a remote.
-This may be useful, if you change the location of your existing remote repositories, e.g.if moving from GitHub to BitBucket.
+This may be useful if you change the location of your existing remote repositories, e.g.if moving from GitHub to BitBucket.